patrikpukan/MetroidPrg/README.md

     - Android Studio should automatically sync Gradle files.
     - Click "Build" > "Make Project" or run the app on an emulator/device.

+## Copilot instructions

+For AI code suggestions and conventions used in this repo, see:
+- .github/copilot-instructions.md

 ## Future Enhancements (To-Do)

 - Integration with a live Prague Public Transport API (e.g., PID Lítačka, Golemio, or other available sources).